Cross of Lorraine

 For example, a researcher in the US recently sent this fascinating variation.
 Check out his website to find out more: esotericcatholicism.wordpress.com.

 Lorraine.
-Sounds like it comes from a girls' name?
-Wrong.
+Sounds like it originates from a girl's name, yes?
+Actually, no.

-Perhaps this cross was first used in ancient Samaria (now Jordan) as an ideogram for rulership, since it depicted a shepherd's crook.
-With this ruler/shepherd image in mind, it was adopted for use as a Patriarchal Cross, which is the heraldic emblem of an archbishop.
-(In most churches, 'Patriarch' is the title of a bishop who has a higher juridical rank.)
-This particular cross form was the arms of the Patriarch of Jerusalem, who granted its use to the Knights Templar for use in addition to their Cross Pattée.
+One of the earliest uses was in Samaria (now Jordan) as an ideogram for rulership, since it depicted a shepherd's crook.
+This was adopted for use as a Patriarchal Cross, the emblem of an archbishop, and became the arms of the Patriarch of Jerusalem, who granted its use by the Knights Templar to wear in addition to their Cross Pattée.

 Alex Roman tells us that...

 Pope Eugene III granted them the Cross of Lorraine and made them answerable to the pope alone (Pope Eugene III was also a disciple of St. Bernard of Clairvaux who founded the Templars at the Council of Troyes, northeastern France, in the 12th century).